AlaskaAirlines/ods-toast/README.md

 \<ods-toast> is custom functional web component for the purpose of exposing a user feedback interface.

-## Classic UI

-\<ods-toast> currently supports a Classic Alaska Airlines UI and is to ONLY be used in the Classic context.

-## Orion UI

-\<ods-toast> does not currently support the Orion Design UI and it not recommended to be used in Orion UI based project at this time.

 ## Docs

 All information regarding Project Setup, Technical Details, Tests and information regarding ODS Stateless Components can be found in the [./docs](https://github.com/AlaskaAirlines/OrionStatelessComponents__docs/tree/master/docs) repository.